qiangyicheng/flory/docs/paper/paper.md

 By combining these four aspects, `flory` supports a broad range of free energy densities $f$ with different ensembles and constraints.
 A few widely-used specializations are provided for all four aspects, while customized ones can be added easily.

-The `flory` package is designed to deliver high performance. <!--, which is mainly achieved by just-in-time compilation using numba [@lam2015Numba]. -->
+The `flory` package is designed to deliver high performance.
 The core part of the `flory` package is the finder for coexisting phases, which can be reused when the number $N_\mathrm{C}$ of components is kept fixed.
 This design moves a significant overhead to the creation of the solver, which can be amortized in many tasks, e.g., when a phase diagram is sampled.
 The core methods in the finder are just-in-time (JIT) compiled using numba [@lam2015Numba] to achieve high performance.